aghmnl/compiti-client/README.md

 4. Set up and run the server

 - Navigate to the server directory: cd ../compiti-server
-- Follow the instructions in the compiti-server's README to install its dependencies, set up its environment variables (including database connection, Clerk keys, etc.), and start the server (usually with npm run dev or yarn dev).
+- Follow the instructions in the compiti-server's [README](https://github.com/aghmnl/compiti-server/blob/main/README.md) to install its dependencies, set up its environment variables (including database connection, Clerk keys, etc.), and start the server.
 - Ensure the server is running on http://localhost:4000.

 5. **Run the development server**